Online LPN Programs, Classes & Training

 Preparing you for a future in healthcare

-Some LPN’s go on to become a fully Registered Nurses, which takes quite a bit more schooling and time, but also comes with more responsibility and higher pay.
+Some LPNs go on to become fully Registered Nurses, which takes quite a bit more schooling and time, but also comes with more responsibility and higher pay.
 However, many stay at the LPN level since there is less responsibility and therefore less stress.
-LPN’s perform duties such as administering medication, check vital signs of patients, clean and manage equipment and instruments, as well as giving out meals.
-All of the duties an LPN performs are done under the supervision of RN’s and other medical professionals.
+LPNs perform duties such as administering medication, checking vital signs of patients, cleaning and managing equipment and instruments, as well as giving out meals.
+All of the duties an LPN performs are done under the supervision of RNs and other medical professionals.
 The training an LPN receives can be applied towards other medical training (such as full nursing school), so the time in the program is worthwhile even for those with goals to go further in their medical training.

 LPN programs typically take around a year to complete.
 Many are offered at community or technical colleges, though some programs are also offered online.
 The first place to look would be at schools which are in close proximity to you.
-Once a person completes the course work to become an LPN they must then complete and pass the National Council Licensure exam (this is the test which all LPN’s must take no matter what the state requirements are for course work).
-Once the course work and exam are passed a person is licensed to work, however, there are also clinical hours which are required as part of the LPN program.
-This means having to complete an internship or hours of training on site.
-It also means having to put in unpaid hours in order to acquire the necessary experience to be hired on as a full time employee.
-LPN jobs are available in hospitals, private practices, in home care situation, and other medical facilities.
-There is a lot more supervision in hospital or clinic type settings, whereas working in home care LPN’s are often on their own.
+Once a person completes the course work to become an LPN, they must then complete and pass the National Council Licensure exam (this is the test which all LPNs must take no matter what the state requirements are for course work).
+Once the course work and exam are passed, a person is licensed to work; however, there are also clinical hours which are required as part of the LPN program.
+Those wanting to become LPNs must complete an internship or hours of training on site, having to put in unpaid hours in order to acquire the necessary experience to be hired on as a full-time employee.
+LPN jobs are available in hospitals, private practices, in-home care situation, and other medical facilities.
+There is a lot more supervision in hospital or clinic settings, whereas working in home care LPNs are often on their own.

 Exploring online degree programs for LPNs

-It is important to be very skeptical of courses which claim to be complete LPN programs online.
-It is difficult to complete an LPN program on the internet alone as the program has such a heavy emphasis on clinical hours.
-If the online LPN program is not offered by a school in close proximity to you they probably don’t have the existing relationships with hospitals and clinics to set up internships (most local colleges that offer LPN programs have these existing partnerships).
-This means having to set up clinical hours independently, it also means having to verify course accreditation through the state you live in to make sure the course work is even an acceptable means of LPN programming.
+It is important to be very skeptical of courses that claim to be complete LPN programs online.
+It is difficult to complete an LPN program on the internet alone, as the program has such a heavy emphasis on clinical hours.
+In addition, if the online LPN program is not offered by a school in close proximity to you, they probably don’t have the existing relationships with hospitals and clinics to set up clinical hours (most local colleges that offer LPN programs have these existing partnerships).
+This means having to set up clinical hours independently, as well as having to verify course accreditation through the state you live in to make sure the course work is even an acceptable means of LPN programming.

-If you are looking for an LPN online program you would be better off looking for a school that is close to you and that offers some or even most of the courses online.
-This will allow you to be sure of the validity of the online course work, it would also allow you to work directly with professors and staff at the school when needed.
-The school will be a large assistance to an LPN student when looking to set up clinical hours and also when preparing to sign up for and take the NCLEX exam for LPN licensing.
-The good news is that many colleges and technical schools offer online course options as part of their programs these days.
-This allows for flexibility in our fast paced, internet culture.
+If you are looking for an online LPN program, a good place to start would be looking for a school that is close to you to see if they offer some courses online.
+This will allow you to be sure of the validity of the online course work; it would also allow you to work directly with professors and staff at the school when needed.
+The school will be a large help to an LPN student when looking to set up clinical hours and also when preparing to sign up for and take the NCLEX exam for LPN licensing.
+The good news is that many colleges and technical schools offer online course options as part of their programs.
+This allows for flexibility in our fast paced culture.
 Check with local colleges or technical schools to see how much of the LPN program course work is available as online classes.

-LPN programs online offer flexibility, however, there is also a benefit to having to complete some courses in person.
-Relationships with other classmates and teaching staff is part of the LPN program experience.
+While some LPN programs offer online flexibility, there is also a benefit to having to complete courses in person.
+Building relationships with other classmates and teaching staff is part of the LPN program experience.
 Also, the huge emphasis on clinical hours is a great benefit to LPN training.
-This means that licensed LPN’s have already had a lot of hands on experience once they begin working in the field, which means that the skills they are required to do they have already done in a medical setting.
-One of the biggest reasons for this is to ensure that medical professionals are fully prepared and practiced at the skills they need to perform on the job.
+This means that licensed LPNs have already had a lot of hands-on experience once they begin working in the field, which means that the skills they are required to do have been polished in a medical setting.

 Find an LPN program with a flexible format that accommodates your lifestyle

-As stated above, there are many LPN programs which offer some of the courses to be completed online.
-Many of these programs do require some of the classes to be completed in person, and obviously the clinical hours need to be completed in person.
-Therefore, it is impossible to do the complete LPN program online.
-If you are looking for the flexibility of taking the bulk of the classes online rather than in person you will need to do a bit of investigative work before applying to a program.
+There are many LPN programs that offer flexible course options.
+Many of these programs do require some of the classes, as well as clinical hours, to be completed in person; therefore, it is impossible to do the complete LPN program online.
+If you are looking for the flexibility of taking the bulk of your LPN classes online rather than in person, you will need to do a bit of investigative work before applying to a program.
 The best option is to check with local colleges, technical schools or community colleges to see if they offer LPN programs and to ask if some of the LPN classes can be done in an online format.
-The good news is that more and more colleges are offering classes online in addition to ones they offer on site.
+The good news is that more and more colleges are offering classes online in addition to those they offer on site.

-The benefit of doing online LPN classes is the flexibility of timing.
-Many people are working as they go to school and need their schooling to work around their job schedule.
-Online courses allow for a person to complete the work within a period of time but does not regulate when a person does their studying or completes the components that go along with the online format.
-This means that a person could work during the day and complete their course work in the evening when it is convenient for them to do so.
+The major benefit of doing online LPN classes is the flexibility of timing.
+Many people are working as they go to school and need their class work to fit around their job schedule.
+Online courses allow a person to complete the work within a period of time but do not regulate when a person does their studying or completes the components that go along with the online course.
+This means that a person could work their regular schedule and complete their course work when it is convenient for them to do so.
 It is important to note that there are still due dates for assignments and tests to be completed.
 Online LPN classes are primarily self-regulated but do also follow a specific timeline.
-Once you have found a program in your area that does offer the classes for LPN training to be completed online you can apply and once accepted begin to work on the classes according to the school timeline.
+Once you have found a program in your area that does offer the classes for LPN training to be completed online, you can apply and once accepted, begin to work on the classes according to the school timeline.
 There may be some classes that are not offered online and these you would need to work your schedule around in order to complete.
 More and more schools are trying to meet the needs of the working student, LPN courses included.